Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Analyses on Entropy Dynamics

+\begin{theorem} {\textit{(Token-level Entropy Change).}} For a logit-independent policy model $\pi_\theta$, trained using GRPO with a learning rate $\eta$, the change of the token-level entropy on state $s$ between two consecutive steps can be approximated as: and the approximation error is bounded by $O(\eta^{2})$. \end{theorem}

+The proof is presented in Appendix~\ref{proof}.
+The theorem is not specific to GRPO, and also holds for other algorithms (\cf Appendix~\ref{Theoretical analyses extended to other RL algorithms}).
+We highlight three important remarks:

-In contrast to our Assumption \ref{Parameter independence assumption}, prior work often relies on more restrictive assumptions to derive entropy change.
-For instance, \citep{cui2025entropy} (denoted as $\textit{Cov}$) assumes a uniform entropy distribution across different queries within the same batch.
-However, this assumption is rarely attainable in practice and can lead to estimations that misrepresent the ground-truth entropy dynamics.
+\textbf{Remark 1 (Accurate Estimator): } Notably, in practice, since the learning rate $\eta$ is typically small ($< 10^{-4}$), {Theorem~\ref{theorem_entropy_change} delivers an accurate closed-form estimator of token-level entropy dynamics.} In contrast, while prior work~\citep{cui2025entropy} also explores entropy change, it assumes a uniform entropy distribution across different queries within the same batch.
+This assumption is rarely satisfied in practice, which leads to an inaccurate approximation of the ground-truth entropy change.

-To validate our approach, we compare our entropy change estimator, $\Omega_{i,t}$, with that of \textit{Cov} during a standard GRPO training process.
-As visualized in Figure \ref{entropy-change-10steps}, our proposed $\Omega_{i,t}$ closely tracks the ground-truth entropy change, showing a positive correlation.
-While the estimation \textit{Cov} shows only a weak correlation.

-To quantify this gap, we compute the Mean Squared Error (\textit{MSE}), Pearson Correlation Coefficient (\textit{PCC}), and Spearman's Rank Correlation Coefficient (\textit{SRCC}) between each estimation and the ground-truth token-level entropy change, as shown in Figure \ref{MSE_and_PCC}.
-Across all three metrics, $\Omega_{i,t}$ from Theorem \ref{theorem_entropy_change} delivers orders-of-magnitude lower MSE and substantially higher \textit{PCC} and \textit{SRCC} than \textit{Cov}.
-Furthermore, the SRCC between $\Omega_{i,t}$ and the ground-truth token entropy change exceeds $60\%$ across all models, demonstrating a strong rank correlation.
-A more comprehensive comparison is provided in Appendix \ref{Entropy Change Estimation Comparison}.
-These results strongly validate the effectiveness of our estimator derived in Theorem \ref{theorem_entropy_change} and the soundness of Assumption \ref{Parameter independence assumption}.
+To quantify, we compare our entropy change estimation with their estimation (denoted as \textit{Cov}) during a standard GRPO training process.
+Table~\ref{MSE_and_PCC} reports the Mean Squared Error (\textit{MSE}), Pearson Correlation Coefficient (\textit{PCC}), and Spearman's Rank Correlation Coefficient (\textit{SRCC}) between ground-truth entropy change and estimation.
+Across all three metrics, our method delivers orders-of-magnitude lower MSE and substantially higher \textit{PCC} and \textit{SRCC} than \textit{Cov}.
+Remarkably, the MSE of our estimator is on the order of 1e-4, demonstrating its exceptional precision.
+More results are shown in Appendix~\ref{Entropy Change Estimation Comparison}.